This information will help you understand what lymphedema is and your risk for developing it.

 - There is no standard test for diagnosing lymphedema.

 - Disruption of lymph nodes affects people differently.

-- Lymphedema can develop soon after surgery, or years later.
+- Lymphedema can develop soon after surgery, or it can develop years later.

 - Current cases of lymphedema can be caused by older treatment methods.

-Studies show the risk of developing lymphedema varies based on how the lymph nodes are removed.
-There are 2 types of surgeries used to remove lymph nodes:
+Studies show that the risk of developing lymphedema is different based on how the lymph nodes are removed (see Figure 2).
+There are 2 types of surgeries used to remove lymph nodes.

-- During a sentinel lymph node biopsy, between one and a few lymph nodes are removed to check for cancer.
-With a sentinel lymph node biopsy, studies show the risk of developing lymphedema is very low.
+- During a sentinel lymph node biopsy, between 1 and a few lymph nodes are removed from the armpit to check for cancer.
+With a sentinel lymph node biopsy, the risk of developing lymphedema is low.

-- During an axillary lymph node dissection, a wider incision is made and more lymph nodes are removed from the armpit.
+- During an axillary lymph node dissection, more lymph nodes are removed from the armpit.
 This is done to remove additional lymph nodes that may have cancer.
-With axillary lymph node dissection, studies show the risk of developing lymphedema is higher than sentinel node biopsy.
+With axillary lymph node dissection, studies show the risk of developing lymphedema is higher than with a sentinel node biopsy.